 The Tech Museum of Innovation and the Stanford School of Medicine’s Department of Genetics did not create this eye color site for authors, but it is a brilliant tool for us.
 It is a part of a larger online exhibit on genetics.
 The scientists behind the site would tell you that their model is oversimplified, but since I have not had to take a real science class since high school, I think it’s perfect.
 But they also walk you through adding a little complexity to the model with these instructions.

 You can either examine your results through numerical probability or through a random selection of six children produced by the model.
 In my work-in-progress, Sugar Moon, the heroine Allegra has a Spanish, blue-eyed biological father.
 Even though her mother was Filipino-Chinese, and despite Allie and her mother having brown eyes, she and her blue-eyed hero, Ben, have better than a 1 in 3 chance of a blue-eyed child.
 They could even produce a green-eyed baby (about a 13% chance), since Ben’s mother had green eyes, and his sister, Georgina, has green eyes.
 Are we having fun yet?
 I could play with this stuff for days.

 Speaking of color, descriptions of skin tone can get offensive quickly.
 Using food is fetishizing, cliché, and worse.
 If you have questions on this premise, read more from Colette at the Writing with Color blog.
 Here, though, let me direct your attention to part two of this series where Colette gives many wonderful suggestions, clarifications, and resources to help you decide what to use.
 It is not just about sensitivity; it’s about good writing, no matter who your characters are.
 I highly recommend the whole site.

 And so concludes the first in my writer’s toolbox series of posts.
+Check out more on setting tools here.
 I hope these sites are as useful to you as they have been to me.
 Happy character creating, and happy writing!